When Pattern-by-Pattern Works: Theoretical and Empirical Insights for Logistic Models with Missing Values: Simulations

-In terms of parameter inference, the MSE of \texttt{CC}, MICE imputations with labels $Y$ and \texttt{SAEM} tend to zero when the training set increases, thus estimating correctly $\beta^\star$.
+\paragraph{Parameter estimation} In terms of parameter inference, the MSE of \texttt{CC}, MICE imputations with labels $Y$ and \texttt{SAEM} vanish when the training set increases, estimating correctly $\beta^\star$.
 These methods have poor performances for small sample sizes.
-This was expected for \texttt{CC} as all incomplete observations are discarded. \texttt{MICE.RF.Y} offers robust performances for small and large training sets.
-Note that PbP cannot estimate $\beta^\star$ as the method fits one model per missing pattern.
+This was expected for \texttt{CC} as incomplete observations are discarded. \texttt{MICE.RF.Y} offers robust performances for small and large training sets. \texttt{PbP} cannot estimate $\beta^\star$ as the method fits one model per missing pattern.

-\paragraph{Predictive Tasks} We observe a correlation between the classification and the probability estimation tasks.
+\paragraph{Predictive Tasks} We observe that small classification errors are linked to small probability estimation errors.
 In both metrics, \texttt{SAEM} and MICE with multiple imputations demonstrate superior performance.
 This was expected for \texttt{SAEM} which is designed to correctly estimate Bayes probabilities in logistic regression with MAR data.
 We note however that incorporating the label $Y$ is necessary for multiple imputation MICE to approach the Bayes probabilities but not to attain the Bayes classification error.
 The advantages of multiple imputation within \texttt{MICE} procedures are evident; they provide robustness against the inherent imputation variance that can otherwise degrade the performance of single imputation methods.
 This is illustrated by \texttt{MICE.1.Y.IMP}, which, despite retrieving correctly the parameter $\beta^{\star}$, exhibits comparatively poor performance in predictive tasks. \texttt{MICE.RF} exhibit similar trends as the PMM variants, but its extra complexity comes at a performance cost.
-Furthermore, the misclassification risk of Pattern-by-pattern method approaches the Bayes risk for large training set.
+Furthermore, the misclassification risk of Pattern-by-Pattern method approaches the Bayes risk for large training set.
 Similarly, the \texttt{PbP}'s probabilities are close to the Bayes probabilities, which is in line with \Cref{th:approx_logistic}, given the Gaussian distribution of the covariates in our simulation.